Saeed Ahmed, MD, FAPA, FASAM

 Holly Hagle, PhD

-Holly Hagle, PhDHolly Hagle, PhD, is a Program Director/Assistant Research Professor in the Collaborative to Advance Health Services, at the University of Missouri-Kansas City’s School of Nursing and Health Studies.
-She is the Co-Director of the National Addiction Technology Transfer Center (ATTC) Network Coordinating Office (NCO) and Principal Investigator (PI) for the Prevention Technology Transfer Center (PTTC) NCO.
-In addition, she is the UMKC PI and Co-Director on behalf of the ATTC Network for the Opioid State Targeted Response Technical Assistance (STR-TA) grant.
-Dr. Hagle has been actively working with medical and behavioral health providers for more than 15 years on the integration of behavioral health interventions.
+Holly Hagle, PhDHolly Hagle, Ph.D. is an Associate Research Professor at the Collaborative Center to Advance Health Services at the University of Missouri-Kansas City’s School of Nursing and Health Studies.
+Her research is in implementation science and addiction health services.
+She has expertise utilizing secondary data sets such as the National Survey on Drug Use and Health and Cerner Health Facts database.
+She is the Principal Investigator (PI) for the Prevention Technology Transfer Center (PTTC) NCO, Senior Advisor for the Addiction Technology Transfer Center (ATTC) Network Coordinating Office and UMKC PI and Co-Director on behalf of the ATTC Network for the Opioid State Targeted Response Technical Assistance (STR-TA) grant.

 Lamia Haque, MD, MPH